firezone/firezone/docs/docs/deploy/prerequisites.md

 ## Resource Requirements

-We recommend **starting with 1 vCPU and 1 GB of RAM and scaling up** as the number of users and bandwidth requirements grow.
+We recommend **starting with 1 vCPU and 1 GB of RAM and scaling up** as the number of users and devices grows.

-Firezone uses in-kernel WireGuard, so its performance should be very good.
+For Omnibus-based deployments on servers with less than 1GB of memory, we recommend turning on swap to prevent the Linux kernel from killing Firezone processes unexpectedly.
+When this happens, it's often difficult to debug and results in strange, unpredictable failure modes.

-In general, more CPU cores translate to higher bandwidth capacity per tunnel while more RAM will help with higher counts of users and tunnels.
+For the VPN tunnels themselves, Firezone uses in-kernel WireGuard, so its performance should be very good.
+1 vCPU should be more than enough to saturate a 1 Gbps network link.